oceanprotocol/docs/content/concepts/asset-pricing.md

 Ocean Protocol offers 3 types of pricing options for asset monetization.
 The publisher can choose a pricing model which best suits their needs while publishing an asset.
 The pricing model selected cannot be changed once the asset is published.

-The price of an asset is determined by the number of Ocean tokens a buyer must pay to get the access to the asset.
-When users pay the right amount of Ocean tokens, they get a _datatoken_ in their wallets which is a tokenised representation of the access right stored on the blockchain.
+The price of an asset is determined by the number of Ocean tokens a buyer must pay to access the asset.
+When users pay the right amount of Ocean tokens, they get a _datatoken_ in their wallets, a tokenized representation of the access right stored on the blockchain.
 To read more about datatoken and data NFT click [here](/concepts/datanft-and-datatoken).

 ## Fixed pricing